Namit2111/bible-verse-finder/CONTRIBUTING.md

 - Add Github username to `contributors.md`
 - Reporting bugs
 - Suggesting new features or improvements
-- Writing code (Flask, Machine Learning, HTML)
+- Writing code (Flask, Machine Learning, Typescript)
 - Updating documentation
 - Helping with the transition to Next.js (if you are familiar with it)